 Community Partner Program

-The Good Deeds Community Partner Program is an extension of Eagle County Good Deeds, pairing the Eagle County Housing and Development Authority with municipalities, towns, special districts, employers, and nonprofits to deliver a deeper buy-down and permanently preserve housing for locals.
-Developed with the Town of Avon as the first Community Partner, the program matches partner funds one-to-one with the Eagle County Housing and Development Authority on eligible open-market homes using a Price Capped Deed Restriction.
-This collaboration helps more Eagle County households buy today while ensuring homes remain accessible to locals for generations.
+The Good Deeds Community Partner Program pairs Housing Eagle County with municipalities, special districts, employers, and nonprofits to deliver a deeper buy‑down and permanently preserve housing for locals.
+Launched with the Town of Avon as the first Community Partner, the program matches partner funds one‑to‑one with the Eagle County Housing and Development Authority (ECHDA) on eligible open‑market homes using a Price Capped Deed Restriction.
+Through regional collaboration, innovative leadership, and shared investment, the program helps more Eagle County households buy today while ensuring homes remain accessible to locals for generations.

 How the Community Partner Program Works